Infertility Depression Therapy

 Early TTC Depression

-When months pass without conception and worry turns to despair.
-The realization that this might not be easy, paired with the isolation of not knowing what's wrong yet.
+When months pass without conception, worry can turn into despair.
+The realization that this process may not be easy - combined with the uncertainty and isolation of not knowing what's wrong - can feel overwhelming.

 Diagnosis Depression

-Receiving an infertility diagnosis can trigger depression.
-Learning about unexplained infertility, male factor issues, low ovarian reserve, or other diagnoses often brings grief and fear.
+Receiving an infertility diagnosis often brings grief and fear.
+Learning about unexplained infertility, male factor issues, diminished ovarian reserve, or other conditions can trigger deep emotional distress.

 Treatment Depression